ehsanbabavu/ariyabot/replit.md

 - **Authentication**: JWT, bcrypt
 - **Invoice Generation**: Puppeteer (headless Chrome for HTML-to-image conversion)

-## AI Services
+## AI Services (Dual-Provider Architecture - October 19, 2025)
+- **Dual AI System**: The application now supports two AI providers that can be configured independently:
-- **Gemini AI**: For intelligent deposit receipt OCR (Gemini 2.0 Flash Vision) and natural language understanding for WhatsApp product ordering.
+  - **Gemini AI** (Google): For intelligent deposit receipt OCR (Gemini 2.0 Flash Vision) and natural language understanding for WhatsApp product ordering.
+  - **Liara AI** (OpenAI-compatible): Alternative AI provider using OpenAI-compatible API with automatic failover support.
+- **Provider Management**:
+  - Only one AI provider can be active at a time (mutual exclusivity enforced)
+  - Admin can configure and switch between providers via `/admin/ai-token` settings page
+  - Separate API tokens stored securely for each provider
+  - Automatic initialization and runtime failover between providers
+- **AI Orchestrator** (`ai-service.ts`): Central service that manages provider selection, automatic failover, and unified interface for all AI operations
+- **Storage Layer**: Provider-specific token retrieval with `getAiTokenSettings(provider)` and `getAllAiTokenSettings()` methods in both MemStorage and DbStorage
+- **Database Schema**: `ai_token_settings` table with unique constraint on `provider` column to prevent duplicate provider configurations

 ## Database and Storage
 - **Database Provider**: Neon Database